Vyral/mark-callender/_posts/2022-09-15-a-feature-that-can-teach-you-about-your-home.md

 ---
 layout: post
-title: A Feature That Can Teach You About Your Home
+title: A Tool That Can Teach You About Your Home
 date: 2022-09-15 00:00:00
 tags:
   - Home Seller Tips